microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 ### Entropy Creators

-As you explore using telemetry to pass and fail tests, and consider different layers of testing as your code\'s execution environment changes, it becomes clear how crucial unit testing, stress testing, and scenario testing are.
+As you explore using telemetry to pass and fail tests, and consider different layers of testing as your code's execution environment changes, it becomes clear how crucial unit testing, stress testing, and scenario testing are.
 This method offers a powerful solution to many complex software issues by defining the characteristics you want to